5 Ways High-Risk Drivers Can Get on Their Insurer’s Good Side

 “To compensate for the rate hike, many high-risk customers change their coverage to include higher deductibles and lower coverage to keep rates affordable or near the level they were before being bumped up to a high-risk level,” Tucker says.

 Tucker says a high-risk designation even could lead to your policy not being renewed.

 “Car insurance companies often cut their losses if you fall into the high-risk category because of the greatly increased chance they’ll have to pay out on several claims,” Brooks says.

-If that happens, you’ll have to shop for non-standard auto insurance -- coverage sold to drivers who can’t buy insurance at standard or preferred rates.
+If that happens, you’ll have to shop for non-standard auto insurance — coverage sold to those who can’t buy affordable car insurance for high risk drivers at standard or preferred rates.
 Insurance companies like The General specialize in this type of high-risk coverage.

-“Non-standard coverage may be similar to traditional coverage, but you’re going to pay significantly more for that coverage because of the risk you pose to the insurance company,” Brooks says.
+“Non-standard coverage may be similar to traditional insurance for high risk drivers, but you’re going to pay significantly more for that coverage because of the risk you pose to the insurance company,” Brooks says.